-Dahlia Bulbs (Karma) "Maarten Zwaan" Advance Sale Now!
-Ships Spring 2014
+Dahlia Bulbs (Karma) "Maarten Zwaan" Shipping Now!

 The following item(s) have been added to your basket:

 Most often descriped as a "waterlily" dahlia, Marrten Zwaan is indeed one of the most sophisticated and classic blooms we offer!
 A member of the popular Karma Series, these dahlias were bred specifically for the cut flower market and do not disappoint!
 Tons of long lasting blooms are sure to make this beautiful white dahlia a favorite.

 Common Name: Dahlia "Maarten Zwaan" Bulb Sub-Section: Karma Dahlia Bulb/Tuber Size: No.1 (2-3 Eyes) - Largest Size Commercially Available Type: Spring Planted Bulb Color: White Flower Height / Flower Size: 36 Inches / up to 6 Inches Sun/Shade: Sun / Can tolerate Some Shade Bloom Time: July - October Hardiness Zones: All - Lift bulbs prior to frost in zones 3-7.
 Ships: Spring

 Dahlia Bulbs (tubers) are available in many catching colors and exotic shapes to give you a spectacular show of color in borders, beds or even containers.
 They have long been a favorite with gardeners as they are hardy and low maintenance.
 Dahlias will yield beautiful blooms from mid-summer through fall.

 When to Plant your Dahlia Bulbs: